1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 THURSDAY we went to GAY HEAD.

 MRS. EVANS SHE DIDN'T GO TO GAY HEAD.
 WE WENT ON THE BOAT THE ISLANDER TO MARTHA'S VINEYARD.
 WHEN WE GOT IN THE BEACHNUT BUSS WAS ALREADY THERE.
 WE TOOK THE BEECHNUT TO GAY HEAD.
-WHEN WE GOT TO GAY HEAD THERE WAS A MESS, AND WE GOT SOME WATER AND WE HAD SOME SANDWICHES THAT WE BROUGHT. aFTER WE HAD OUR LUNCH WE WENT UP ON A HILL HIGHER THAN THE PLACE WHERE WE WERE.
+WHEN WE GOT TO GAY HEAD THERE WAS A MESS, AND WE GOT SOME WATER AND WE HAD SOME SANDWICHES THAT WE BROUGHT.
+AFTER WE HAD OUR LUNCH WE WENT UP ON A HILL HIGHER THAN THE PLACE WHERE WE WERE.
 WE SAW SOME INDIAN CHILDREN SELLING SOME THINGS MODELLED OUT OF CLAY.
 THEY CALLED IT GAY BECAUSE THERE WERE SO MANY COLORS THERE.
 WE GOT SOME OF EVERY COLOR WE COULD FIND.
 AFTER WE HAD DONE THAT IT WAS TIME TO GO HOME.
 WE BOUGHT SOME THINGS FROM THE INDIAN CHILDREN WHO MODELLED THINGS OUT OF THE CLAY.
 WE GOT SOME WATER BEFORE WE WENT TO THE BEECHNUT BUS.
 WE WENT TO OAK BLUFFS AND THEN WE GOT OFF.
 EACH OF THE CHILDREN HAD HALF OF AN ICE COLD DRINK.
 THEN WE WENT AND WE WATCHED THEM MAKING TAFFY.
-BEFORE THAT MISS STEART BOUGHT US A BOX OF TAFFY JUST LIKE THE TAFFY WE SAY.
+BEFORE THAT MISS STEWART BOUGHT US A BOX OF TAFFY JUST LIKE THE TAFFY WE SAW.
 WE WENT AND LOOKED AT

-Condinued on page 2, column 2
+Continued on page 2, column 2

 Weather.
 Much the same.
 Wet, cloudy, foggy, misty, then rainy.
 Cold; 3-4 blanket weather.
-The best day of the season was Thursday - it was finfe, really fine - but there was only one day of it.
+The best day of the season was Thursday - it was fine, really fine - but there was only one day of it.

 --------------